Noncommutative coordinates for symplectic representations: Local systems and bases

-One can even retain only the data $\{G_a\}_{a\in A}$ for a local system on~$\Gamma$.
+We sometimes call~$G_a$ \emph{transition matrices}.
+We will often say that the family of bases $(\mathbf{b}_v)_{v\in V}$ is a \emph{basis} of the local system~\mbox{$(F_v, g_a)$.} One can even retain only the data $\{G_a\}_{a\in A}$ for a local system on~$\Gamma$.
 However, it will be useful to keep the complete data $(F_v, \mathbf{b}_v, G_a)$ (or even $(F_v, \mathbf{b}_v, g_a, G_a)$) in order to later give the framing or a decoration and to have a precise understanding of equivalent local systems.
 We call these tuples also a local system on~$\Gamma$.